Get to Sleep Naturally

 The Big 3: Common Reasons for Trouble Sleeping

 Many things can affect sleep duration and quality.
-The Big 3 are stress and anxiety, a racing mind, and changes in sleep schedule.
+The Big 3 are stress, feelings of anxiousness, and changes in sleep schedule.
 Other factors include exposure to artificial light, caffeine, and work, social, and family demands, as well as underlying health problems.

 Stress & Anxiety

-Stress and anxiety are primary causes of sleeplessness.
-And, as a lack of sleep makes you more susceptible to stress and anxiety, this can create a vicious cycle that’s hard to break.
-Finding effective ways to manage stress and anxiety can help improve sleep quality and reduce the time it takes to fall asleep, so you wake feeling refreshed and better able to handle whatever life throws at you.
+Stress and feelings of anxiousness are primary causes of sleeplessness.
+And, as a lack of sleep makes you more susceptible to stress and nervousness, this can create a vicious cycle that’s hard to break.
+Finding effective ways to manage stress and have a calm frame of mind can help improve sleep quality and reduce the time it takes to fall asleep, so you wake up feeling refreshed and better able to handle whatever life throws at you.

 A racing mind can make it hard to relax and get to sleep in a timely fashion, even if you go to bed early enough to get a good eight hours of rest.
 Taking steps to calm a racing mind and promote relaxed brain wave patterns at bedtime can make all the difference, allowing you to get the refreshing and restorative sleep you need for optimal health and well-being.